bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 skin cancer that is responsible for over 75% of skin cancer deaths.
 The ISIC has been putting on various computer vision `challenges <https://challenge.isic-archive.com/>`__ related to dermatology since 2016.
-Notably, past competitions have labelled image skin lesion data (and sometimes patient metadata) but with different labels that may be a superset of the 2020 competition.
+Notably, past competitions have labelled image skin lesion data (and sometimes patient metadata) but with different labels that have partial overlap with the 2020 competition.
-More than 3300 teams participated in the competition with the winning solution being the topic of this post [1_].
+More than 3300 teams participated in the competition with the winning solution [1_] being the topic of this post.

 The dataset consists of 33k training data points with only 1.76% positive samples (i.e., melanoma).
-Each datum contains a JPG image of varying sizes (or a standardized 1024x1024 TFRecord) of a skin lesion along with patient data:
+Each datum contains a JPG image of varying sizes (or a standardized 1024x1024 TFRecord) of a skin lesion along with patient data, which includes:

 * patient id
 * sex